Man says deadly shooting of his two little brothers was ‘Karma’

 Click here for updates on this story

-Trenton, N (KYW) -- Police are investigating a tragedy in Trenton as two brothers were shot and killed in their own home.
+Trenton, NJ (KYW) -- Police are investigating a tragedy in Trenton as two brothers were shot and killed in their own home.
 Police believe the home was targeted.

 Police are still trying to figure out who was the intended target.